 Everywhere you turn you find someone telling everyone to stay clear of the Registry.
 While I agree with this to an extent, I have come to realize that a lot of what we do involves the Registry whether we know it or not.
-If your looking to customize your Windows Operating System at some point you are going to have to deal with the Registry.
+If you’re looking to customize your Windows Operating System at some point, you are going to have to deal with the Registry.
 If you are a novice, you may want to read this post on Windows Registry Basics – but do remember that this post is basically meant for advanced users, and one must always backup the Registry before touching it.

 Windows Registry Editor Tutorial, Tips & Features